salesforce-misc/interaction-service-apis/README.md

 };type=application/json" -F "attachments=@/Users/drohra/Downloads/image.png" http://localhost:8085/api/v1/interactions
 ```

+**Note**: When test the example request commands above, replace the request url "http://localhost:8085/api/v1/interactions" with an url with the pattern of "https://\<your org my domain name\>.my.salesforce-scrt.com/api/v1/interactions".

 ## outbound-custom-event-payload.yaml
 The [outbound-custom-event-payload.yaml](outbound-custom-event-payload.yaml) shows the outbound message custom event schema.
 Following are examples of the custom event payload received in "data" listener of the custome event after subscribe the event by topic name "my__event__e" shown in payload below for outbound message.